hohanyu/DSAI-Football/README.md

 Football has evolved from being merely a sport in the 21st century.
 The latest 2022 Qatar World Cup garnered a viewership of over 1 billion, underscoring the lucrative and entertaining nature of the global football scene.
 Given the intense competition for a share of the spoils, investors are now seeking more than just favorable match outcomes.

-Therefore, football managers are shifting their focus towards identifying talented young players and nurturing them to maturity before selling them at a premium price to generate a substantial return on investment, following the adage of "buy low, sell high."
+Therefore, football managers are shifting their focus towards identifying talented players and nurturing them before selling them at a premium price to generate a substantial return on investment, following the adage of "buy low, sell high."

 ## Problem Statement:

-To increase the likelihood of discovering such players, a football scout must be cognizant of the traits and factors that are integral to a player's potential for an increase in monetary value in the future.
+To increase the likelihood of discovering such players, a football scout must be cognizant of the traits and statistics that are integral to a player's potential for an increase in monetary value in the future.

 ## Solution

-By determining the top 5 factors that correlate with an increase in monetary value of the player
+By determining the top 5 factors that correlate with an increase in monetary value of the player, by position

 ## Walkthrough

 ### 1. Problem
+- README.md

+### 2. Data Preparation & Exploratory Data Analysis
 -

-### 2. Data Collection and Preperation
+### 3. Use of Machine Learning
 -

-### 3. Exploratory Data Analysis / Visualisation
--

-### 4. Use of Machine Learning
--

-### 5. Concluding Insights
+### 4. Concluding Insights
 -

 ## What Did We Learn From This Project?